 An alternative to a free gym membership is the creation of a playroom inside the office where you can offer more than a vending machine and a well-stocked fridge.
+You ought to make healthy foods as desirable as possible and try to change your workers perspective of nutrition slowly, even if it takes one unsweetened chocolate at a time.
 Any sort of light physical entertainment is more than welcome, such as a dartboard, tennis table or even an anti-stress ball.
 The idiom “fat and happy” should not serve as the leitmotif in your office.

 4. A standing (desk) army

 Not all employees get the opportunity to sit at work as many jobs including office ones require people to stand behind a desk for long periods.
 Check outs and reception desks are another example of job posts that require workers to do their job by standing in one place so you should do your best to ease their work.
 Nowadays, you can order a durable standing desk mat made from PVC that's specially designed for people who work on their feet.
 Such anti-stress mats are quite durable so even factory worker’s tolling away at an assembly line can use them.

 However, even modern offices, where you would expect chairs and low tables to be the standard, are raising the stakes.
 Recent scientific studies have shown that standing desks have the potential to raise productivity so it doesn't come as a surprise that office workers are getting up, literally.
 When you come to think of it, standing up gets your blood circulating, providing more oxygen to your brain so it can fuel its creativity.
 Of course, the aforementioned standing desk mats are mandatory because you don’t want your standing army to collapse from fatigue and injure themselves.